huygn/stringsvc/README.md

 An implementation of go-kit's stringsvc example, with clearer package separation.

 ## Get started
-All steps below requires `docker` and `docker-compose` installed, preferred on a Linux machine.
+All steps below requires `docker` and `docker-compose` installed, preferred on a Mac/Linux machine.

 - Test